Transient Flow around an Ahmed Body#

 Description of the Case#

-The following schematic describes the simulation.
+The following schematic describes the simulated geometry.

 bc = 0 (No slip boundary condition)